 Advocacy and Communications Manager, Asthma Society of Ireland

-Winter can be a worrying time for asthma sufferers as damp air, pollution and more time spent indoors can exacerbate asthma symptoms, but improving air quality inside the home could help.
+Winter can be a worrying time for asthma sufferer.
+Damp air, pollution and more time spent indoors can exacerbate asthma symptoms.
+But improving air quality inside the home could help.

 The statistics for asthma are enough to give anyone cause for concern.
 In Ireland, an estimated 470,000 people suffer from the condition – roughly 10 per cent of the population.
 In children, the incidences of asthma are even higher, at one in every five.